When I first started lifting weights back in the 90s, I had a very interesting habit.

 - Frosted Flakes (lots of them…I believe I got this from Muscle Media)

 If I were to do the macros, I’d say I easily surpassed 100 grams of sugar in this shake.
 In some ways it’s shocking I didn’t become heavier, but at the time I wasn’t really eating much, and I certainly qualified as skinny-fat, soft, non-muscular.
-Feel free to to add in whatever adjective you want.
+Feel free to add in whatever adjective you want.
 One hundred and thirty pounds is not a lot of weight.

 I’d read enough bodybuilding magazines that I “knew” had about 30 minutes to take advantage of my “anabolic window.”
-I need carbs–lots of them–to replenish glycogen lost during my workout, and there was no need to fear the sugar.
+I need carbs–lots of them–to replenish the glycogen lost during my workout, and there was no need to fear the sugar.